By Holly Reaney

 Cottage bathrooms are sometimes a little dark and cool feeling, so it is important to consider the color scheme really carefully.
 Grey bathrooms are, of course, classic and elegant, but picking a warm shade is vital; and accessorizing the grey with warmer colors in the same tone will add extra warmth.

-12. Add pretty decorative touches
+12. Add pretty decorative touches with these cottage bathroom ideas

 Cottage bathrooms are all about the detailing – whether a pretty light fitting or a printed fabric skirt on a vanity unit, antique furniture or a characterful mirror frame.
 Note, too, in this bathroom, how muted the colors are – this approach to a color scheme will create a more traditional, authentic look for a period cottage.